vjz3qz/vjz3qz/README.md

 # About Me 👋

-Hey there!
-I'm a Software Engineer currently working at Palantir.
-I graduated from the University of Virginia with Bachelor's of Science in Computer Science, and I'm experienced in building scalable web applications and training predictive/generative AI models.
 I love applying AI and software to hard problems.

+I'm a Software Engineer currently working at Palantir, and I graduated from the University of Virginia with Bachelor's of Science in Computer Science.
+I'm experienced in building scalable web applications and training predictive/generative AI models.

 ## Experience 🚀